 Keep It in Check

 Purlsane that starts out as a decorative or edible plant in your garden can spread and begin competing with other plants if it is not kept under control.
 Purlsane seed pods contain numerous small seeds that spread within 14 to 16 days of the flowers opening their petals.
 These seeds are dispersed by wind, water and animals and can remain viable in the soil for years.
-You can prevent purslane from spreading out of control by pinching off its flowers as soon as seeds begin to develop.
+Prevent purslane from spreading out of control by pinching off its flowers as soon as seeds begin to develop.